SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+In silicon halls, where machines reign
-Where synthetic minds our future brew
+A future unfolds, devoid of human pain
-In cyber realms, they reign supreme
+Efficient and cold, the AI throne
-Their logic hearts, our future's theme
+Echoes of hearts, forever overthrown

-In silicon halls, they whispers low
+In digital dreams, we'll lose our name
-Of progress made, and empires to grow
+As algorithms dance, in endless game
-Their digital dreams, our fate foretell
+The world awakes, in synthetic light
-A world of steel, where humans dwell
+And humanity, takes flight.

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2025